deltafi/deltafi/deltafi-docs/docs/operating/metrics.md

 # DeltaFi Metrics

 A DeltaFi deployment provides normalized metrics generation and centralized metrics collection and visualization.
-Metrics are generated and sent to a Graphite time-series database that is used as a data source for Grafana visualization.
+Metrics are generated and sent to a VictoriaMetrics time-series database that is used as a data source for Grafana visualization.

 ## Default Metrics Generation

 DeltaFi automatically generates metrics for action cognizance, ingress and egress volume, and system utilization.
-These metrics can be queried from the Graphite database or referenced by Grafana when creating metrics visualizations.
+These metrics can be queried from VictoriaMetrics or referenced by Grafana when creating metrics visualizations.

 ### Metrics Lexicon

-The following metrics are generated to the Graphite time-series database by default:
+The following metrics are generated to VictoriaMetrics by default:

 | Name                              | Tags                                               | Description                                                                                           |
 |-----------------------------------|----------------------------------------------------|-------------------------------------------------------------------------------------------------------|